A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Trend Filtering

 \subsection{\textbf{Description of the CVTF Estimator}}

 We will again follow our general scheme of defining cross validated estimators as laid out in Section~\ref{sec:scheme}.
-Fix any $r \geq 1$ and let $\hat{\theta}^{(r)}_{\lambda}$ be the family of $r^{th}$ order Trend Filtering estimators with tuning parameter $\lambda \geq 0$ as defined in~\eqref{eq:tfdefn}. \begin{enumerate} \item Set $K = r + 1$.
+Fix any $r \geq 1$ and let $\hat{\theta}^{(r)}_{\lambda}$ be the family of $r^{th}$ order Trend Filtering estimators with tuning parameter $\lambda \geq 0$ as defined in~\eqref{eq:tfdefn}.
+We denote the final resulting cross validated trend filtering estimator of order $r \geq 1$ by $\hat{\theta}^{(r)}_{CVTF}.$ \begin{enumerate} \item Set $K = r + 1$.

 \item Divide $[n]$ deterministically into $K$ disjoint index sets (ordered) $I_1, I_2, \dots, I_K$ as follows.
 Let $n_0 = \floor{\frac{n}{K}}$.
 Then for any $j \in [K]$, define